Asian Institute of Technology: School of Environment, Resources, and Development (SERD)

 The School of Environment, Resources and Development (SERD) was established by amalgamating the four Divisions, namely: (1) Environmental Engineering Division (2) Human Settlements Development Division (3) Agriculture and Food Engineering Division and (4) Energy Division, in 1993.
 The name SERD was adopted after the EARTH Summit in Rio in 1992, emphasizing the important co-existence of environment and development.

 SERD responds to regional needs by mobilizing and enhancing capacities for socially, economically, and environmentally sound development in partnership with public and private sectors.
 The School's interdisciplinary approach integrates technological, natural, and social sciences.

 School of Management (SOM)

 The School of Management was established in 1987 to meet the growing needs in Asia for graduate management education.
-The is to impact the quality of management education and practices in Asia-Pacific region, and around the world, to promote sustainable development, technological leadership, entrepreneurial spirit, wealth creation, and pride.
-Given its long history of creating both social and business impact, the school provides a unique competitive advantage to managers and future leaders in the region and around the world.
+Its goals are to impact the quality of management education and practices in the Asia-Pacific region and around the world, and to promote sustainable development, technological leadership, entrepreneurial spirit, wealth creation, and pride.

-Students of SOM have the options of either studying at its dynamic campus located in the heart of Bangkok or on its beautiful self-contained international main campus located 40 km (25 miles) north of the city.
+Students of SOM have the options of either studying at its campus located in Bangkok or on its self-contained international main campus located 40 km (25 miles) north of the city.